-Floating pages from a diary - A day I am going to miss
+A day I am going to miss

 O life, you honour me.
 Why so?
 Are you sure I am worthy?

-- Not a word.
+Not a word.
 Only a smile.
 I don’t understand.

-She twice honours me by stepping into my life and inviting me into hers.
+She honours me twice: by stepping into my life and inviting me into hers.
 I look around.
+There’s music in the kitchen and I can smell mushrooms first thing.

 There’s